-- the current JTA UserTransaction, - a Principal representing the current caller identity, - the default Bean Validation ValidationFactory, - a Validator for the default ValidationFactory, - HttpServletRequest, HttpSession and ServletContext import jakarta.enterprise.inject.Produces;
+- the current JTA UserTransaction, - a Principal representing the current caller identity, - the default Bean Validation ValidationFactory, - a Validator for the default ValidationFactory, - HttpServletRequest, HttpSession and ServletContext

 The FacesContext is not injectable.
 You can get at it by calling FacesContext.getCurrentInstance().
 Alternatively you may define the following producer method: